yjunechoe/yjunechoe/README.md

 ### About

 I am a Ph.D.
-Student studying psycholinguistics and a data visualization hobbyist.
+Student studying psycholinguistics at the University of Pennsylvania.

+I'm also a data visualization hobbyist and I like playing around in R/ggplot and JS/D3.

 ### Research